Skip to main content

 }

-Next, you'll add the JavaScript needed to add popups containing information about each point and display the popup when a marker is clicked:
+Let's add the JavaScript needed to add the popups.
+These will contain information about each point and display the popup when a marker is clicked:

 2. Save your file and refresh your browser.